NU-ANTEC/lyo_log/README.md

 - Labconco cable for RS-232 (see below for alternative)
 - RS232-USB converter cable
 - Rclone (https://rclone.org) for uploading data
-- Python 3 with pyserial and matplotlib.
+- Python 3 with pyserial, dotenv and matplotlib.
 I created a virtual environment and ran python inside.

 ## File description
 - labconco_log.py: Records the RS-232 output line by line and outputs file per day.
 Purges older files at startup.